awslabs/aws-api-gateway-developer-portal/README.md

 ### Populate the Swagger catalog

 The developer portal only exposes a subset of your API Gateway managed APIs & stages.
 As of now, there's no support for APIs not managed by API Gateway.
 To expose an API to customers, associate that API & stage to a usage plan.
 Then, export the API's Swagger (must export as JSON, with API GW extensions) from the stage, rename it in the format `apiId_stageName.json` and upload it to the `ArtifactsS3Bucket` (actual name provided as a parameter override on the CLI when deploying) in the `catalog` folder.
 An example might be named `d89n46zud1_production.json`.
+Note that this is case sensitive!

 Uploading to the `catalog` folder will cause a `catalog.json` file to be generated automatically.
 This file should contain a mapping of usage plans to api-stage with the Swagger for that api-stage inline.
 If the `catalog.json` file looks correct, your developer portal should be ready to use!